Complete Selling a House with Solar Panels Guide

 How do you transfer ownership of solar panels?

-If you buying or selling a house where solar panels were fitted, you will need to make sure that the ownership has been transferred correctly.
-The seller will need to sign a form so it is important that they pass their details along to the buyer.
+The seller will need to sign a form so they must pass their details along to the buyer.
 After the transfer has been approved, the buyer will need to send their electricity provider readings from the generation meter once a quarter.

-Yes, you can!
-The good news is that whilst selling a property with solar energy panels attached is more difficult than selling one without, it can be done!
 When it comes to selling a home where solar panels were installed, you will have three main options.
 You can either sell through an estate agent, a property auction, or through a cash buyer.
 There are pros and cons to each of these methods of selling, which we have broken down for you below:

 Estate Agent